superfly/docs/flyctl/cmd/flyctl_ssh_console.md

 Connect to a running instance of the current app.
+Run [`flyctl ssh issue`](https://fly.io/docs/flyctl/ssh-issue/) first to issue a new SSH credential.

 ## Usage
 ~~~